semrush/intergalactic/website/docs/data-display/venn-chart/venn-chart-d3-code.md

 ## Venn

-A Venn chart allows you to see all kinds of intersections between two or more datasets.
+A Venn chart allows you to see all kinds of intersections between two or more data sets.

 - `Circle` are a component for circles.
 - `Intersection` is for intersections between the circles.